Performances / Affiliations

 Directed by Drew Lewis

-Circle of Apathy (2024)
+Circle of Apathy (2024-Present)

-Supported by residencies/fellowships at the Chicago Cultural Center (April 2024), Ragdale (October 2024), and the Arts Club of Chicago (2025)
+Supported by residencies/fellowships at the Chicago Cultural Center (April 2024), Ragdale (October 2024), the Arts Club of Chicago (2025), and The Schoolhouse (2025).

 "Circle of Apathy is a humanist, ensemble-driven, two-act dance and music collaboration between House of DOV and Chicago band Family Junket.
 Built thematically on cycles of destruction and regrowth (or growth as destruction) the piece regards all human machinations (even war) as natural processes.
 Identifying a link between the evolving nature of Earth’s landscape, our own human social evolution, and the emergent nature of individual identity, the work attempts to depict this churning process on all three scales.
 'You don’t live on Earth, you are the Earth; you don’t live on the landscape, you are the landscape.'"